If you want the absolute sharpest knife to use in your kitchen, a Japanese knife is usually the best choice.

 When it comes to actually cutting steak, the Ginsu set is more than adequate (especially if you sharpen them every once in while).

-Which set you choose will depend on what your goals are: are you looking to blow your guests away, or do you just want to offer them a set of extra sharp steak knives?
+The set you choose will depend on what your goals are.
+Are you looking to blow your guests away, or do you just want to offer them a set of extra sharp steak knives?

 Since normal Japanese knives have smooth edges for easy sharpening, this means you'll want a dedicated bread knife.